21of 100

 Local tick habitat

-Franklin County reports about 16 Lyme cases per 100,000 people a year, the 129th-highest of 1378 South counties.
+Franklin County reports about 16 Lyme cases per 100,000 people a year, in the top 18% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Rocky Mount's daily score can climb when the weather and season allow.

 Tick control in Rocky Mount, VA